Telephone (song): Background and development

 New York magazine reported that the concept of the video involved Beyoncé as she bails Gaga out of jail.
-In published photos from the set, Gaga and Beyoncé were seen shooting in a car called the "Pussy Wagon", which Uma Thurman's character drove in Quentin Tarantino's 2003 film Kill Bill: Vol. 1.
-Other concepts of the video involve scenes at a diner, an appearance from singer Tyrese Gibson, and a prison shower scene.
-Gaga and Beyoncé wore "destroyed denim pieces", designed by Frank Fernández and Oscar Olima.
-In an interview with E!
-Online, Gaga explained the deeper meaning of the video.
+In published photos from the set, they were seen shooting in a car called the "Pussy Wagon", which Uma Thurman's character drove in Quentin Tarantino's 2003 film Kill Bill: Volume 1.
+The two wore "destroyed denim pieces" designed by Frank Fernández and Oscar Olima.

+Other concepts of the video involve scenes at a diner and appearances from singer Tyrese Gibson and rock band Semi Precious Weapons.
+In February 2010, Gaga commented, "What I like about it is it's a real true pop event, and when I was younger, I was always excited when there was a big giant event happening in pop music and that's what I wanted this to be."
+She explained the deeper meaning of the video to E!
+Online:

 There was this really amazing quality in 'Paparazzi', where it kind of had this pure pop music quality but at the same time it was a commentary on fame culture [...]
 I wanted to do the same thing with this video [...]
 There certainly is a Tarantino-inspired quality in the ['Telephone'] video [...]
 His direct involvement in the video came from him lending me the Pussy Wagon.
 We were having lunch one day in Los Angeles and I was telling him about my concept for the video and he loved it so much he said, "You gotta use the Pussy Wagon."

-In a February 2010 interview with Ryan Seacrest on KIIS-FM, Gaga commented, "What I like about it is it's a real true pop event, and when I was younger, I was always excited when there was a big giant event happening in pop music and that's what I wanted this to be."
-Rock band Semi Precious Weapons confirmed to MTV News that they would have a cameo role in the music video.
-On February 15, Gaga posted three film stills from the music video.
+On February 15, 2010, Gaga posted three film stills from the music video.
 They depicted her in three settings: a kitchen where she wears a plastic chef's hat and a telephone hairdo; a diner with her dancers, where she is seen wearing an American flag patterned bikini and bandana; and a black-and-white photo of her in a hat made from multiple triangles and corded telephones.
 On March 9, more stills of the video were posted online.
-After multiple delays, the video premiered on E!
+After a delay, the video premiered on E!
 News and Vevo on March 11.